RainbowMiner/RainbowMiner/README.md

 - for client-mode:
   - enter the server's name (or IP)
   - enter the server's API port
-  - optionally enter username and password, if you have protected the access to the servers's webinterface
+  - optionally enter username and password, if you have protected the access to the server's webinterface

 #### 5. Enter your credentials: